 I’m based in the University of Florida Department of Sociology and Criminology & Law as a Research Assistant Professor.
 I also work at the UF Bureau of Economic and Business Research (BEBR) and Clinical and Translational Science Institute (CTSI).

 Much of my work is about migration and immigrant integration in Europe and the US.
-This was the subject of my PhD research at the University of Milan, Italy, which was funded by the University’s Center for Interdisciplinary Studies in Economics, Psychology and Social Sciences, and included one year of fieldwork in the Sri Lankan immigrant community in Milan.
+This was the subject of my PhD research at the University of Milan-Bicocca, Italy, which was funded by the University’s Center for Interdisciplinary Studies in Economics, Psychology and Social Sciences, and included one year of fieldwork in the Sri Lankan immigrant community in Milan.

-I teach courses in health disparities, migration, quantitative methods for social research, social network methods, and data analysis with R.
+I teach courses in migration, health disparities, quantitative methods for social research, social network methods, and data analysis with R.

 See my CV here